eSolutionsTech/kubesol/docs/cluster/etcd-rejoin.md

 # you will see messages about corrupted files/database
 ```

+## etcdctl

+You will need the `etcdctl` binary.
+On Ubuntu you can installing it with `apt install etcd-client`.

 ## Repairing the problem

 If you have 2 controllers ok and one failing, you can basically